 The Honored Alumni Award was established in 2001 through the generosity of Wayne and Joyce Keim to recognize and honor outstanding graduates from the Department of Soil and Crop Sciences at Colorado State University.
 Recipients are selected based on the significant and diverse contributions that they have made to the field of Agronomy.
-The 2016 recipients are Mr. Kent Davis, Mr. James Gray and Mr. Jim Sharkoff.
+The 2017 recipients are Dr. Ronald Follett and Dr. Phil Miklas.

 In 1979 I began my agronomic consulting career to aid farmers in making more efficient and effective decisions by utilizing frequent scouting; knowledge of crops, soils, water, climate and pest problems for each farm and field; identifying major issues each week; and making recommendations towards mitigation of the problems.
 I now advise to 50 farmer producers in northern Colorado as well as manage 5 other consultant agronomists working in Colorado, Wyoming and Nebraska.
 In addition, I train new employees and mentor coworkers.
 “Treat people as they would like to be treated” is the main lesson.
 It’s often said, “It’s not what you know, it’s who you know.”
 Maybe, but I think, “it’s who you know, what they know, and how can you work together.”